• Home

 Website

-In a nutshell, FORRT is a Framework for Open and Reproducible Research Training advancing research transparency, reproducibility, rigor, and ethics through pedagogical reform and meta-scientific research.
+The OSC collaborates with FORRT, the Framework for Open and Reproducible Research Training on our Train-the-Trainer program.
+FORRT is an international grassroots initiative advancing research transparency, reproducibility, rigor, and ethics through pedagogical reform and meta-scientific research.

 bitss-logo